TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/thethingsindoorgateway/_index.md

 <!--more-->

 {{% ttig %}} is an 8 Channel LoRaWAN® gateway with many features:
-- Supports the BasicStation Protocol & LBT.
+- Supports the [LoRa Basics™ Station](https://www.thethingsindustries.com/docs/gateways/concepts/lora-basics-station/) protocol & LBT (Listen Before Talk)
-- Can connect to any network backend of choice.
+- Can connect to any network backend of choice
-- Setup and Connectivity over WiFi.
+- Setup and connectivity over WiFi
-- Can be powered with a USB-C cable or via the wall with a plug on the back.
+- Can be powered with a USB-C cable or into an electrical socket with a plug on the back
-- Built-in omnidirectional antenna for indoor use.
+- Built-in omnidirectional antenna for indoor use
-- EU868, US915, AS923 and CN470 versions available.
+- EU868, US915, AS923 and CN470 versions available
-- Security via a range of modes.
+- Security via a range of modes

 You can find the datasheet [here](https://www.thethingsnetwork.org/docs/gateways/thethingsindoor/TTIG_datasheet.pdf).

 ## Prerequisites

 1. User account on {{% tts %}} with rights to create Gateways and API Keys.
 2. The gateway EUI.

-{{< note >}}
 The Gateway EUI can be found on the back of your gateway, where it is the first code after the `(92)`, but you need to <u>add</u> `FFFE` <u>after the first 6 characters</u> to make it a 16 character Gateway EUI.

 *Example: EUI 58A0CB123456 would become 58A0CB**FFFE**123456.*